akc42/html-editor/README.md

 -   **url**: The url or email to link to.
 -   **attributes**: (optional) An object containing other attributes to set on the `<a>` node. e.g. `{ target: '_blank' }`.
 Any `href` attribute will be overwritten by the url given as the first argument.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeLink

 Removes any link that is currently at least partially selected.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### setFontFace